ajorgensen89/saga-comic/README.md

 This project was completed as part of my Project One for My Portfolio for the Full Stack Software Developer Course provided by Code Institute.
 My Acknowledgements would like to go out to:
 - Code Institute course for acceptance into this world.
-- Anna Greaves for Love Running module 'run through' over Code Institute Coursework.
+- Anna Greaves for Love Running module 'run through' over the [Code Institute](url'https://codeinstitute.net/') Coursework.
-- Slack Community for help throughout
+- [Slack](url'https://slack.com/intl/en-gb/') Community for help throughout.
 - Mentor Precious Ljege for encourgement to produce better and advise along the way.
 - [Image Comics](url'https://imagecomics.com/comics/series') for comic books release dates and Issue information.